 Within the school curriculum, one of the key areas making up the ‘Learning for Life and Work’ theme is active participation.
 The curriculum requires that young people are provided with opportunities to participate in school and society.
 School councils are an excellent way in which to increase participation, teaching young people about democracy, local and glogal citizenship and accountability.

-The Department of Education is keen to support all schools in the north of Ireland to establish a School Council using the Democra-School programme designed by the Commissioner for Children and Young People (NICCY).
+DE encourages those schools wishing to establish a school council to adopt the 'Democra-School' programme developed by the Commissioner for Children and Young People (NICCY).

 The programme is designed to support and encourage the development of meaningful school councils and the practice of democracy in the school environment.

 If your school is interested in this, more information can be found within the Democra-School guidance pack which gives detailed practical advice on how to set up a school council and steps that can be taken to involve pupils in school councils.

 The pack was developed with the co-operation and involvement of teachers, pupils, and key officials from the former Education and Library Boards (now the Education Authority) and DE.

 The guidance can be downloaded on the NICCY website

 The Democra-School pack provides a range of other resources, outlined below, which can assist with establishing and operating a sucessful school council including a number of sample forms which schools will find helpful.

 - election guidelines

 - the 'first past the post' system